ontop/ontop-website/community/organizations.md

 ## Ontopic s.r.l.

-[Ontopic](https://ontopic.ai/) is the first spin-off of Free University of Bozen-Bolzano and has been co-founded by some members of the KRDB research group.
+[Ontopic](https://ontopic.ai/) has been co-founded by members of the research group at the Free University of Bozen-Bolzano that started Ontop.
-Its mission is to help Ontop and the Virtual Knowledge Graph to become mainstream.
-Ontopic provides a [no-code mapping editor, Ontopic Studio,](https://ontopic.ai/en/ontopic-studio/) and professional services.
+Ontopic provides a complete [suite](https://ontopic.ai/en/ontopic-suite/) of solutions for leveraging the potential of Ontop and Virtual Knowledge Graphs.

 ## Birkbeck, University of London